 These four leads can get you well on your way to dropshipping from your own studio.
 A few more pointers before we sign off:

-The drop shipping vendors listed above are a great place to start.
+The online galleries listed in the resource directory are a great place to start.
 However, this is not an exhaustive list.
 You can (and should) continue to find additional vendors who work directly with artists through additional online research.
 In fact, if you know of one you’d like to share, drop it in the comments below!

 Keep in mind that it takes time to build up any new venue, including online and catalog vendors.